softwaredevPK/CompanyManager/README.md

 ## OverView

-###First launch
+### First launch

-On the first launch of the program, user would be ask to setup company account.
+On the first launch of the program, user will be asked to setup company account.
 ![add_customer](/readme_screen_shoots/add_customer.png)

-After which welcome window will appear, which will appear within each launch of the program after company account is created.
+When company account is created, user will be welcomed with welcome window for each run of program.
 ![welcome_window](/readme_screen_shoots/welcome_window.png)

-###Main window
+### Main window

 Main window contains buttons which open appropriate modules of program.

 ![main_window](/readme_screen_shoots/main_window.png)

-####Add Customer and Edit Customer
+#### Add and Edit Customer

 Those modules allows to add customers to company database and edit them.
-If user won't provide all necessary data, appropriate widgets would have red border to inform that there is missing required data.
 ![add_customer](/readme_screen_shoots/add_customer.png)

-####My Products
+#### My Products

 Module used to manage information about products that company has in sell.
 ![my_products](/readme_screen_shoots/my_products.png)

-####Price-lists
+#### Price-lists

-Modules used to create and manage Price-lists for each customer separately.
+Module used to create and manage Price-lists for each customer separately.
 ![price_lists](/readme_screen_shoots/price_list.png)